ordinaryseeker/open-religion/_pages/revelation-authority-scientific-method.md

 A related method to the two above is getting knowledge from an authority.
 We believed something to be true just because an important person or book or tablet said it.
 This method, while convenient, does leave the question open how did that person or author of the book or tablet know the truth.
 And we get back to square one.

 One of the remarkable discoveries of the past few centuries  is the "Scientific Method".
-Stated simply it is the method of observing the world around us, coming up with an explanation for the thing we observe (a hypotheses), gathering evidence to dis-confirm our hypotheses  and being open to conditionally accept or permanently reject a hypotheses based on the evidence.
-This seemingly mundane procedure has lead to rapid acceleration in our knowledge acquisition about the world over the last two hundred odd years.
+Stated simply it is the method of observing the world around us, coming up with an explanation for the thing we observe (a hypotheses), gathering evidence to dis-confirm our hypotheses, being open to conditionally accept or permanently reject a hypotheses based on the evidence and verification of procedure/results by peers.
+This seemingly mundane process has lead to rapid acceleration in our knowledge acquisition about the world over the last two hundred odd years.

 Note three subtle peculiarities of this method.
 We always seek evidence to dis-confirm our hypotheses.
 This is because it is easy to only seek evidence to confirm our pet theory and then give up the search.
 For example if I observe a few cows and they are black and so I make an hypotheses that "All cows are black".
 To support my hypotheses it is not enough just to gather evidence of how many black cows I have seen since this claim because observing even one non-black cow will refute the claim.
 So it is important to seek evidence to refute your own claim .